MyBunzor/DrinkCounter/PROCESS.md

 <img src="https://github.com/MyBunzor/DrinksDrunk/blob/master/docs/DrinksDrunk%20Homeactivity%20toastmessage.png" width="20%" height="20%"/>

 At the moment of adding a drink, other add buttons are disabled (as can be seen) for 5 seconds, to ensure the user doesn't add more drinks at once by accident.
 It's unnecessary to do so, and therefor only mistakes could be made if they were enabled all the time.
+One last flaw concerning the input, is that users can't add drinks afterwards, in case their phone wasn't with them or empty.
+That's why it might be a good idea to implement a function / activity where users can add drinks an manually input time.
+This has to be given more thought before it'll be added to the app.

 Now that the basic navigation and the database are in place, a library with a visualization needs to be added.
 I´m not sure yet in what way the data can be visualized best:
 - by a bar graph;